mmanela/PsAzureDevOps/readme.md

 - **Open-WorkItems**
       Opens work items in your web browser.

-- **Push-ToVso**
+- **Push-ToVsts**
-      Takes a local git repo, creates a corresponding repo in your VSO project, adds that repo as a remote origin and pushes your local repo to it.
+      Takes a local git repo, creates a corresponding repo in your VSTS project, adds that repo as a remote origin and pushes your local repo to it.

 - **Submit-PullRequest**
       Submits a pull request